Why Cold Email Stopped Working in 2026

 • "Would you be open to a quick call to..."

 These patterns are so recognizable that recipients can identify AI-generated emails instantly.
-Worse, the "personalization" is surface-level—mentioning someone's company name or recent news isn't personalization when everyone does it the same way.
+Worse, the "personalization" is surface-level - mentioning someone's company name or recent news is not personalization when everyone does it the same way.

-True personalization requires understanding the recipient's specific situation, timing, and needs—something random cold outreach can't achieve.
+True personalization requires understanding the recipient's specific situation, timing, and needs - something random cold outreach cannot achieve.

 4. No Timing or Buying Context